Battle of Ramu: Campaign background

 "On the evening of the 14th, the enemy's whole force is concentrated on the opposite bank of the river apparently with the intention of crossing at a favourable opportunity [some units] were detached for the purpose of annoying the enemy on their Encampment, and preventing them crossing the river, should they attempt it.
 Several rounds of grape and shrapnel were fired from the nine-pounders with effect, and appeared to create much confusion."

 The Burmese then proceeded to attack the British force occupying Ratnapallang, fourteen miles south of Ramu.
 Captain Noton, commanding from Ramu, decided to attack the Burmese position, leaving the convalescents of the 1/23rd, the whole of the Provincials, and around a hundred levy, he marched out of Ramu on the evening of 11 May with the rest of his detachment, including the two 6-pounder guns.

 The British found the Burmese occupying the hills overlooking the road on the east side and built a stockade at Ratnapallang.
 While Captain Noton was able to advance past these hills towards the stockade, they experienced difficulty in bringing up the guns due to the inexperience of the mahouts who drove the elephants.

 The British exchanged fire all night around the stockade but were forced to withdraw in the morning due to the ammunition coolies deserting and the guns thus being unserviceable.
 Noton withdrew to back to Ramu, with a loss of seven missing and eleven wounded.
 He was reinforced joined by three companies of the 2nd battalion of the 20th Bengal Native Infantry.

 Forces

 The British forces consisted of around 350 regulars: five companies from the 1st Battalion of the 23rd Bengal Native Infantry, three companies from the 2nd Battalion, 20th Bengal Native Infantry, 250 men from the Chittagong Provincial Battalion and about 400 Maghs (Arakanese) Levies.
 Noton also had under his command two 6-pounder guns.
+The Burmese royal chronicles reported that the British had 10,000 men at Ramu, which likely came from the information that the entire British defense force along the entire border being 9,000 made up of three brigades of 3,000 men.

 The Burmese army left the capital with 4,000 and gathered levies along the way gathering up to a total of around 10,000 by the time they reach Arakan.
 The British estimated at least 10,000 infantry and 200 cavalrymen at Ramu, however, actual numbers are likely lower as the Burmese forces split into several columns under Sa, Uzana and Maha Bandula himself.
 Furthermore, the British regarded much of the intelligence gathered on Burma to be inadequate and unreliable.